Mxytyu7/psychodelic-view/README.md

 Thanks for viewing thsi repstory, its still in test mode and in developement. we sstill put an alpha version that simulates a view with lsd (Lysergic acid diethylamide), an psychodelic drug that intensifies thoughts, emotions, and sensory perception.

+for now, remove input.mp4 and replace it with a vid that you want to see the effects on (ex you walking your dog, ...) and rename it input.txt

 give us a star if you want

 What To Do: